 Auto-update Notice & End of Public Updates for Oracle JDK 7

 Coincident with the January 2015 CPU release users with the auto-update feature enabled will be migrated from Oracle JRE 7 to Oracle JRE 8.
-Also, please note the April 2015 CPU release will be the last Oracle JDK 7 publicly available update.
+Also, please note this release will be the last Oracle JDK 7 publicly available update.
 For more information, and details on how to receive longer term support for Oracle JDK 7, please see the Oracle Java SE Support Roadmap.

 Do you want to run JavaTM programs, or do you want to develop Java programs?
 If you want to run Java programs, but not develop them, download the Java Runtime Environment, or JRETM.

 If you want to develop applications for Java, download the Java Development Kit, or JDKTM.
-The JDK includes the JRE, so you do not have to download both separately.7u75 JRE MD5 Checksum
+The JDK includes the JRE, so you do not have to download both separately.7u79 JRE MD5 Checksum

 Java SE Critical Patch Updates (CPU) contain fixes to security vulnerabilities and critical bug fixes.
 Oracle strongly recommends that all Java SE users upgrade to the latest CPU releases as they are made available.
 Most user should choose this release.